davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 console popup tab (not main tab), '...' -> Coverage provides real time reports of unused CSS.

-Can programatically access dev tools, so can script API via pupeteer for automated tests
+Can programmatically access dev tools, so can script API via Puppeteer for automated tests

 Best way to know what's happening in DevTools: read the codebase!